HR DIY SOS

 7. Covering your business for all things holiday related

 We see mistakes on holiday entitlements regularly in employment contracts.
 There are legal minimums for holiday entitlements and rules around sickness on holiday.
 Businesses must make sure these are set out clearly in their contracts.
 Mistakes can cost the business and possibly put you at risk of breaking the law!

 Big mistake!
 This is totally unnecessary and can leave you wide open to breach of contract claims.
 You are essentially making all your company polices contractual.
 So if and when you want to change them you have contractual negotiations to do with staff!
 SMEs need the flexibility to add and change their business policies as needed.

 9. Contract is not GDPR compliant

-With GDPR coming into force on the 25th May there are lots of HR things that businesses will need to do to be compliant.
+With GDPR there are lots of HR things that businesses need to do to be compliant.
 One of those is amending their employment contracts and handbooks including reference to GDPR in it and update data protection clauses and policies along with a whole host of other HR bits and pieces.
 This one is definitely not a DIY job as the fines could be astronomical!

 How to get a fit-for-purpose employment contract